-Mr. Calkins has entered into the standard employment agreement all of our employees agree to when commencing employment with Appian.
-The terms of the standard employment agreement state the employee is an "at-will" employee and include provisions regarding non-competition, confidential information, and intellectual property.
-There are no provisions for additional payments upon termination or change-of-control of the Company.
+Mr. Calkins has entered into the standard employment agreement all of our employees agree to when commencing employment with the Company.
+The terms of the standard employment agreement state that the employee is an "at-will" employee and include provisions regarding non-competition, confidential information, and intellectual property.
+There are no provisions for additional payments upon termination or a change-of-control of the Company.

 We previously entered into employment agreements with Messrs.
-Cross, Lynch, Matheos, and Winters that include additional provisions to our standard employment agreement described above.
+Jones, Matheos, and Winters that include additional provisions to our standard employment agreement described above.
 These employment agreements provide for a severance payment of base salary for a period of six months, the vesting of unvested equity, and the payment of continued employment benefits for six months as discussed in additional detail below.
-We did not amend any of the employment agreements in 2022.
-Mr. Matheos' employment agreement was entered into in April 2022.
+We did not amend any of the employment agreements in 2023.